 Dress for Success: The wardrobe of the typical American businessperson is rather difficult to identify.
 Some companies require fully professional attire (suits, ties), while others only enforce a “business casual” dress code, which can allow employees to wear jeans and a nice shirt.
 Additionally, many businesses participate in “Casual Fridays,” allowing their employees to wear more expressive, comfortable clothes every Friday.
 When in doubt, always dress as professionally as possible that way you give off the appearance of caring about what you are doing.
 You should be dressing to impress your potential new partners or clients.

 Set up a business lunch: There’s no better way to get to know someone than by sharing a meal together.
 If you are looking to set up a meeting with a new business contact, invite them to lunch or dinner.
 Conversations tend to flow more freely when food is involved.
 You could also suggest getting a meal after a meeting so that you can establish a more personal relationship with your clients or whomever you are meeting .
-If you do end up sharing a meal together, be sure you are polite and curious and if you are unsure how something in American etiquette is done, then watch the person you are eating with or just ask questions.
+If you do end up sharing a meal together, be sure you are polite and courteous and if you are unsure how something in American etiquette is done, then watch the person you are eating with or just ask questions.
 It is better to ask questions than risk offending someone.

 Reply Promptly: In the age of social media and instant communication, the typical businessperson has grown impatient.
 Most American businesses rely on email for efficient communications.
 One of the best ways to look respectful and professional in the eyes of a business contact is to always reply to emails and phone calls quickly.
-Obviously, you can’t always respond within a few seconds or receiving that email or voicemail, but you should respond as quickly as possible.
+Obviously, you can’t always respond within a few seconds of receiving that email or voicemail, but you should respond as quickly as possible.
 By responding promptly you show that you care about the person and the business relationship you are trying to set up, and this goes a long way in the U.S.

 Be on Time: Besides responding to business associates promptly, you should be sure you are on time for every business meeting that you have.
 It is actually a great idea to show up early for a meeting.
 While meeting times are more relaxed in some parts of the world, they are usually pretty rigid in the U.S., and to show up late for a meeting is considered extremely rude.
 In fact, if you make someone wait on you, you could potentially lose the client and/or business deal.